-The Logitech G PRO's are not new to the market, but have managed to retain their stronghold as the best commercially available rudder pedals for flight simulators.
+The Logitech G PRO Flight rudder pedals are the best commercially available rudder pedals for flight simulators.
 A big reason for this is the Saitek Smart Technology programming software, which allows the user to configure the controls to suit their preferred gaming style.
 This is only a small part of the customisation options available however.
-You have a tension dial to increase or decrease the resistance of the pedals, the foot-rest is adjustable for all foot sizes, and all this is in a package of self-centering pedals.
+You have a tension dial to increase or decrease the resistance of the pedals, the foot rests are adjustable for all foot sizes, and all this is in a package of self-centering pedals.

-The accuracy these pedals have is also incredible.
-They feel smooth while you fly and have differential braking, placing you in the same seat a real airline pilot would be in.
-These rudder pedals are especially good if matched with the Logitech Flight G panel, so as to expand your overall flight sim setup.
+The accuracy the Logitech G PRO Flight have is also incredible.
+They feel smooth while you fly and have differential braking in the toe brakes, placing you in the same seat a real airline pilot would be in.
+These rudder pedals are especially good if matched with the Logitech Flight G panel (which might just be the best flight panel on the market), so as to expand your overall flight sim setup.

 The price is also manageable, though not cheap.
 If you’re looking for the best pedals coupled with great connectivity to other peripherals, then the G PROs are the rudder pedals for you.

 As a quick side note, you might have heard good things about the Saitek PRO Flight rudder pedals.
 However, since Logitech purchased Saitek in 2016, the two products have been combined into one.
 As a result, these pedals have all the great features of the Saitek PRO Flight and more!

 - Designed for all users; Compatible on PC with all joysticks on the market; Also compatible on PS4 with the Flight Hotas 4 joystick (sold separately) and also T.Flight Hotas One joystick ; The first rudder to feature the S.M.A.R.T slide rails system for smooth steering